ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 might have read regarding LLMs:

 - Thinking - allows the LLM to use its output as a notebook
-- Bias - is the worldview of the LLM, given by its training data
+- Bias - reflects both the worldview of its creators and the biases present in the training data
 - Bluffing - when the LLM wants to be helpful, but should keep silent

 ### Thinking {#thinking}